canonical/chaos-engineering/README.md

-# Charmed Chaos Engineering Platform
+# Canonical Chaos Engineering Platform

-This repository contains documentation for the Charmed Chaos Engineering Platform.
+This repository contains documentation for the Canonical Chaos Engineering Platform.

 The documentation in its official form is available at https://canonical-chaos-engineering.readthedocs-hosted.com/en/latest/.